thoward/ti-manual-theme/design/README.md

 ## Context

-The context for this project is rooted in an appreciation for the techwriting culture of early technologists from the 80s.
-At the time of this writing, 2021, I'm 43yrs old.
-I first started using computers in 1985 when I was 7yrs old.
+The context for this project is rooted in an appreciation for the writing culture of early technologists from the 80s.
+At the time of this writing, 2021, I'm 43 years old.
+I first started using computers in 1985 when I was 7 years old.
 This era of computing was deeply inspiring to me and I hold a lot of nostalgia for it.
 Also, there seems to be a clarity of focus from that time, which is largely lost in modern tech industry culture.
-Maybe no more proundly than in the writing that accompanied technology.
+Maybe no more profoundly than in the writing that accompanied technology.

-The old printed manuals which cam eiwth your calculator or computer were the only resource, the only teacher, that you had to help with unlocking the mysteries of the device.
+The old printed manuals which came with your calculator or computer were the only resource, the only teacher, that you had to help with unlocking the mysteries of the device.
 They were carefully crafted by skilled technical writers, and once released they were not updatable.
 So a lot of deep care went into each manual, and a lot of considered design.

 I miss this vibe and want to recreate that.

 ## Form

-I found a nearly untouched, pristine copy of a Ti-5310 Business Manager calculator manual in a local second hand store.
-This will be my reference for buidling this theme.
+I found a nearly untouched, pristine copy of a TI-5310 Business Manager calculator manual in a local second hand store.
+This will be my reference for building this theme.

 However, there are aspects of the original form which will need to be updated to be suited for the modern reading environment.
 Firstly, the original format was focused on print media.
 There are some forms within print that aren't relevant to the modern reading environment, specifically, the page.
 In a print manual, the layout of the information is constrained to a page.
 The width and height of the page determine many things about the resulting design.
-There features of this manual such as *page headers* and *page numbers* which do not naturally fit into a webpage context.
+There are features of this manual such as *page headers* and *page numbers* which do not naturally fit into a webpage context.
 Also the width of a paragraph is determined in inches, or the count of characters that can fit within the margins.

 For example, if we look at my model print manual, the plain text paragraph can allow 64 fixed width characters, and roughly 46 vertical lines.
 With websites we have no such fixed viewing environment.
-Computer monitors can easily display more than 64x46 characters, and it it common for a screen of text on a computer to scroll vertically, meaning there is not practical vertical line limit.
-Rather we are generally limited by the screen width.
-Also, with the wide variety of screens, from full sized desktop monitors, to laptop monitors, to tablets, to phones, we have a widely varying screen width to work with.
+Computer monitors can easily display more than 64x46 characters, and it is common for a screen of text on a computer to scroll vertically, meaning there is not practical vertical line limit. variety of screens, from full sized desktop monitors, to laptop monitors, to tablets, to phones, we have a widely varying screen width to work with.
 Paragraph text is expected to adjust to the screen width and documents are expected to grow and scroll vertically for as long as needed.